HarrisonSlater/Harri.SchoolDemoAPI/README.md

 See the full [Test README here](src/Tests/README.md) or [Contract Test README.md](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/src/Tests/Contract/README.md)

-All test projects are run as part of the Azure DevOps pipeline as part of the Deploy & Test stage, and are run in-agent.
+All test projects are run as part of the Azure DevOps pipeline as part of the Build stage (for Unit and Contract) or the 'Deploy & Test' stage (For Integration and E2E), and are run in-agent.

 ## Build pipeline
 Azure DevOps pipeline defined [in yaml](https://github.com/HarrisonSlater/Harri.SchoolDemoApi/blob/main/pipeline/azure-pipelines.yml)